 For MALD candidates, full-time work experience is not required, but is strongly recommended.
 The Committee on Admissions carefully reviews each applicant's personal and professional experience to assess readiness for graduate study at Fletcher.
 Most successful applicants will have at least two to three years of full-time work experience.
 Voluntary positions, internships, and part-time experience all also play a role in preparing students for study.

 International experience is not required, but it is strongly recommended.
 There is no rigid requirement as to length or nature of international experience, but students should have a demonstrated interest in the international environment.
 For some students, this could mean experience living and/or working outside of the applicant’s home country.
 For others, a working or research environment where international issues are the focus could be sufficient.
 The nature of each applicant’s international experience is assessed in the context of his or her individual application and professional goals.

-In order to graduate, native English speakers must demonstrate proficiency in a second language by passing an oral and written exam while enrolled at Fletcher.
-Since the Fletcher course load is demanding and does not leave much time for language study, students need to have a solid foundation in a foreign language before enrolling.
+Students who choose, and successfully complete, this option will have their passing results noted on their Fletcher transcript.
+Since the Fletcher course load is demanding and does not leave much time for language study, students wishing to receive this optional credential generally need to have a solid foundation in a foreign language before enrolling.